EnergeticPixels/FringeBooks/README.md

 This project is a basic business webpage built using HTML and CSS.
 It demonstrates the use of various HTML elements and CSS properties, including the use of flexbox for website layout.

-## Technologies Used

-- HTML
-- CSS

 ## Features

+- HTML5
+- CSS3 (including Flexbox)
-- XXXXX
+- Jquery driven Lightbox

 ## Setup